ZJU-IVI/ContourPose/README.md

 2. Testing
    Take the testing on `obj1` as an example.

-   The `sceneObjs.yml` file shows that obj1 is in scene with an index of 2.run
+   The `sceneObjs.yml` file shows that obj1 is in scene with an index of 2. run

    ```shell
     python main.py --class_type obj1 --eval True --scene 13 --index 2